jrs-innovation-center/mysql-query-exam/readme.md

 - Fork and clone this repo.
 - Run the **db.sql** sql script to create the database, tables, and data.
 - Review the contents and schema of each table.
 What is the intent of each table?
 Where are the foreign key columns?
-- Play around with the data using SQL.
 - Create a sql script file named **answers.sql** containing the `SELECT` SQL statement answer for each challenge.
 Use code commenting to signify the answer for each challenge.
 Example:

   ```